 Table 1 shows the sample sizes of each city in JSTAR.
-The sample size of Sendai City is 603 for 2009 and 475 for 2011.
-The age distributions of Sendai City respondents aged 50 and over are: 50-59 years old at 27.2%, 60-69 years old 44.4%, and 70 years old and over at 28.3%.
+The sample size of Sendai city is 603 for 2009 and 475 for 2011.
+The age distributions of Sendai city respondents aged 50 and over are: 50-59 years old at 27.2%, 60-69 years old 44.4%, and 70 years old and over at 28.3%.
 A concern about sample selection bias may be raised, regarding whether the number of respondents in Sendai dropped disproportionately due to the earthquake.
 We address this question as follows.
 The dependent variable is the dummy variable, which takes a value of one if the respondent participated in the second wave but quit the survey during the third wave.
-The independent variables are: the Sendai dummy or each city dummy regarding whether the respondent lives in the city or not, age, age squared, three education dummies (junior high school or less dummy, high school dummy, and university dummy), marital status dummy, log of household income, a household pension dummy that indicates whether a respondent or/and a spouse receives a public pension, and IADL, which indicate health status.
-Table 1 shows that in OLS and probit model, there are no significant coefficients for the Sendai dummy and also Sendai City dummy.
-As also evident in Table 1, the drop-off rate in Sendai City is no different from other cities.
-Thus no attenuation bias for Sendai City was detected.
+The independent variables are: the Sendai dummy whether the respondent lives in Sendai city or not or each city dummy regarding whether the respondent lives in the city or not, age, age squared, three education dummies (junior high school or less dummy, high school dummy, and university dummy), marital status dummy, log of household income, a household pension dummy that indicates whether a respondent or/and a spouse receives a public pension, and IADL, which indicate health status.
+Table 1 shows that in the two probit models, there are no significant coefficients for the Sendai dummy and also city equals Sendai dummy.
+As also evident in Table 1, the drop-off rate in Sendai city is no different from other cities.
+Thus no attenuation bias for Sendai city was detected.